 Perhaps you are contemplating to obtain a degree 3 or 5 years from now, or maybe you are wondering how much the cost of education will be when your kids grow up.

-published on last Sunday on Sunday Times, Jan 15, 2006 - you may need to set aside a substantial amount should you decide to further your studies, or send your kids to the university.
+Well, according to the article published on last Sunday on Sunday Times, Jan 15, 2006 - you may need to set aside a substantial amount should you decide to further your studies, or send your kids to the university.

 Not surprisingly, education costs will rise with inflation.
 Hopefully our pay cheque will increase at a rate faster than inflation :-)